Public Schools – Audit Considerations for Managers and Partners (2026)

 tristan@probetatraining.co.za

 Auditing public schools presents unique challenges due to their non-profit nature, government funding, and compliance with specific legislation such as the South African Schools Act (SASA).
-In this course, we explore how these factors, along with new ISA 315 and ISA 330 requirements, shape the audit approach for public schools.

 This course will help participants understand key audit requirements, identify high-risk areas, and ensure proper documentation throughout the pre-engagement, planning, and finalisation phases.
 Managers and partners will gain insights into how the National Guideline accounting framework impacts financial statements and the auditor’s reporting responsibilities.